These 100% whole grain orange sweet rolls are soft, fluffy and not like any other whole grain cinnamon rolls you’ve tried in the past.

 It’s time for another giveaway!
 Today I have an amazing Microplane Professional Series Gift Set up for grabs.

-I absolutely love my Microplane Professional Series graters and couldn’t get by without them!
+I absolutely love my Microplane Professional Series graters and couldn’t get by without them.
 On Monday, I told you about one item that I just had to bring over here with me to Germany.
 I wasn’t able to fit much in my two suitcases, but these Microplane graters were one of few other kitchen tools that came with me!
 I couldn’t have possibly left them behind.
-That’s ♥, right? ;) I figured that if I adore my set so much, that one of you would, too!
+I figured that if I adore my set so much, that one of you would, too.
 So I contacted Microplane and they generously offered to sponsor this giveaway.
-Thanks, Microplane! :)
+Thanks, Microplane!

 My favorite is the fine grater, which I use as a zester.
 I remember when my mother first brought home a Microplane zester.
-My father, the zester in the family (yup, that’s his job!
-Zesting things and doing the dishes), was elated.
+My father, the zester in the family, was elated.
 Do you remember zesting before Microplanes existed?
 It was a lousy task.
 So here’s your chance to win all of the graters in Microplane’s Professional Series!